 MRCP+ for advanced biliary visualisation

-Accurate assessment of the biliary system is essential in diagnosis and monitoring of hepatobiliary diseases such as PSC, PBC, and Biliary Atresia.
+Accurate assessment of the biliary system is essential in diagnosis and monitoring of hepatobiliary diseases such as Primary sclerosing cholangitis (PSC), Primary biliary cholangitis (PBC), and Biliary Atresia.
 It is also integral to liver transplant preparation and post-transplant evaluation.
 Magnetic resonance cholangiopancreatography (MRCP) is used extensively in the evaluation of biliary tree anatomy.
 It is a non-invasive method for evaluating biliary disorders.
 It provides information that increases diagnostic confidence while minimizing the frequency of invasive procedures.
 However, MRCP is not quantitative.